R188 (New York City Subway car): Experimental features

 In April 2017, car 7502 was equipped with a special test truck, replacing the original truck found on other cars.

 In September 2018, cars 7847–7848 were fitted with new LCD advertisement screens, replacing the traditional paper advertisements that are usually located there.
+Various additional cars have since been fitted with these screens.

+In April 2025, cars 7314–7315 were fitted with bellows between the cars in an attempt to decrease the number of incidents where people climb onto and ride on top of the train cars.